vistorian/vistorian.github.io/upcoming_courses.md

 * what are the possible research questions to investigate?
 * what are the possible strategies to explore a network?
 * What are the possible data transformations and wrangling options to choose from?

-**Meeting Link:**  _link will be provided upon enrollment_

-## Course Material

-The outline and description of all weeks content is as follow: _content will be updated on weekly basis_

-Please find here the link to each session's slides:
-1. Session (1): [Network Visual Exploration for Concept & Tool Learners]
-2. Session (2): [Network Visual Exploration for Data Collectors]
-3. Session (3): [Network Visual Exploration for Guided Exploration]
-4. Session (4): [Network Visual Exploration for Free-Form Exploration]

-## Course Prerequisites and Requirements

-* **No technical or programming skills** are required.
-The course is primarily tailored towards scholars in the humanities and those starting to explore their network data.
-* **No pre-knowledge in network analysis** of terminology is required.
-We start with the very basics and introduce all terminology necessary for the course.
-* **We expect participants to be working with their own network** data during the course as the course will help you working with that dataset.
-If you do not have your own dataset, we can provide you with demo data.
-* Your **data should not be too large** as any visualization of large data sets is challenging in itself.
-An ideal size for the course is up to 500 links in your network.
-Ideally, your networks has fewer links to make best use of the activities and visualizations.
-* **Your dataset can contain any of the following aspects:**
-    * _Geographic information_ (such as place names).
-No coordinates are required.
-    * _Temporal information_ such as the precise time a relationship is active (e.g., a day) or their start and end date.
-    * _Multiple links between the same two two nodes_ (such as individual letters sent between two people
-    * _Directed links_ (such as a letter send from person A to person B) or undirected links
-    * _Weighted links_ (such as strength of a social relationship)
-    * _Different types of links_ (such as different types of social relationships)
-    * _Different types of nodes_.
-* **Software requirements:**
-    * No specific visualization software needs to be installed for this course.
-    * You need a web browser.
-Note that none of your data will be transmitted to any of our servers.
-Your data stays locally in your browser.
-    * You also need software that allows you to edit tables such as Excel or spreadsheets in Google Drive.

-## Key Information

-* The course is **free of charge and open to everybody**.
-You do not have to be based in the UK.
-* We have a **limited number of 20 places**.
-Priority will be given to those who bring their own dataset as the course benefits will be highest (even if your data are not fully prepared and formatted).
-* For **4 weeks, we meet every Wednesday from 3pm to 5pm (UK time)**.
-* Each of these sessions consists of some theoretical explanations (lasting roughly 30 minutes), some hands-on activities, and time for discussion.
-* The course runs online, **using Zoom** (link to be provided)
-* We encourage everyone to **bring their own data**.
-* We **will explain how to format your data** if you want to use your own data in the subsequent sessions.
-* If you do not have own data at the moment, we can provide you with demo data.
-However, you will get the most out of this course if you bring own data.
-* After each sessions, **you can start working on your own data**  prior to the 1-to-1 session.
-This enables us to make use of individualled meetings to discuss any obstacls faced and assist you to reach your goal t.
-We suggest reserving the necessary time for such task before committing to the course as the course has a limited number of places and we want every participant to take full advantage of the course.
-The time you want to allocate will depend on what it takes you to properly format your data within a table such as Excel.

-## Course Registration

-* The registration link will take you to a form which will take between 5-15min to complete: [click here to register](https://forms.office.com/e/5yGFH0nNdR).
-The requested information is important for us to prioritize the detailed course contents and methods.
-* By registering to the course you:
-    * must consent to the ethics form provided in the registration form.
-    * plan to attend to a single 1-to-1 session.
-    * ensure that you have read all of the key information mentioned above.

-## What to Prepare Before the Course?

-* You should have a dataset that you want to visualize.
-Ideally, this data set is already formatted in some machine readable format such as a table in Excel or a CSV file.
-However, this is not a requirement as we will teach you how to format your data.
-* We would ask each participant to prepare **a 3 mintues pitch to introduce themselves** to the other participants and the course organisers.
-Please prepare around 3 slides with the following information
-  * Your general background and research
-  * The data set you are working with (we acknowledge that you may not want to disclose too much information about this.
-In that case, keep this part short and high level)
-  * Any challenges you have faced working with the data set (e.g., previous tools you have used) and your specific research questions.

-## Who are we?

-If you have any questions, don't hesitate to reach out.
-We are a group of researchers at the VisHub, University of Edinburgh who are offering this course:

-* [Mashael AlKadi](https://www.linkedin.com/in/mashael-alkadi-%D9%85%D8%B4%D8%A7%D8%B9%D9%84-%D8%A7%D9%84%D9%82%D8%A7%D8%B6%D9%8A-a9579040/?originalSubdomain=sa/) (main contact) <a href="mailto: m.alkadi@sms.ed.ac.uk">Email us</a>, PhD Student, VisHub, University of Edinburgh
-* [Benjamin Bach](https://vishub.net/bach), Lecturer, VisHub, University of Edinburgh
-* [Uta Hinrichs](http://utahinrichs.de/), Reader, VisHub, University of Edinburgh

 ## Slack Channel